splewis/get5/documentation/docs/gotv.md

 [KeyValue stats system](../stats_system/#keyvalue).

-Get5 will automatically adjust the [`mp_match_restart_delay`](https://totalcsgo.com/command/mpmatchrestartdelay) when a map ends if GOTV is enabled to assure that it won't be shorter than what is required for the GOTV broadcast to finish.
+Get5 will automatically adjust the [`mp_match_restart_delay`](https://totalcsgo.com/command/mpmatchrestartdelay) when a map ends if GOTV is enabled to ensure that it won't be shorter than what is required for the GOTV broadcast to finish.
 Players will also not be [kicked from the server](../configuration/#get5_kick_when_no_match_loaded) before this delay has passed.